 Fitting in with The Grove’s cycle culture is the bicycle-themed bar HandleBar.
 With a focus on sustainability and craft beer, the bar promotes the use of bicycles in the surrounding area, while also supporting the local artisanal breweries.
-But it’s not all about bicycles and beer; HandleBar’s food menu encompasses Russian specialties, like blinchiki (crepes) and pelmeni (dumplings), as well as gourmet pizza.
+But it’s not all about bicycles and beer; HandleBar’s food menu encompasses Russian specialities, like blinchiki (crepes) and pelmeni (dumplings), as well as gourmet pizza.

 With 17th and 18th century artworks on display and a 19th century-style French conservatory, Sanctuaria Wild Tapas is an atmospheric setting in which to enjoy a long and languorous dinner.
 Order from a selection of Latin American and Spanish tapas and sip on unique handcrafted cocktails like the Pretty Penny Paloma with Mezcal, grapefruit, lime and agave.
-They also host weekly events, such as their Cocktail Roulette.

 Atomic Cowboy is a popular neighbourhood haunt for its live music performances, industrial-chic bar and menu of Mexican eats.
 The bar is a standout Sunday brunch spot, with dishes like Cancun crab-cakes, to wash down with cocktails you can get away with drinking early in the day, like a spiked Spanish coffee or a Bloody Mary.

-Gramophone also stays open from early in the day until late into the night, with regular live music and a night to “˜bring your own vinyl’.
+Gramophone also stays open from early in the day until late into the night, with regular live music and a night to “bring your own vinyl’.
 Fill up on club sandwiches and choose from a great selection of beer, while taking your turn on the pool tables and pinball.

 Inspired by Taha’a Island in French Polynesia, Taha’a Twisted Tiki boasts a 150-strong collection of different rums, which are shaken up in tropical cocktails with house-made flavoured syrups.
 The outdoor grill – complete with fire pit and tiki torches – serves up Pacific island eats like fish tacos, grilled skewers and ceviche.

 Held in particularly high regard is the cocktail bar, SoHo Restaurant & Lounge.
-In this hip dining space try contemporary southern cuisine with the bar’s specialty cocktails.
+In this hip dining space try contemporary southern cuisine with the bar’s speciality cocktails.
 The lounge’s regular events include a Thursday supper club with a live band and $4 martinis, as well as a Southern Sunday Brunch.

 Virgin Atlantic and Delta operate flights to St Louis, making it easy to explore the city’s neighbourhoods.

-Witten by Lauren Hill
+Written by Lauren Hill